nico/clangtut/tut.markdown

 in this tutorial anyway.

 Note that this does a debug build of llvm and clang.
-The resulting libraries and binaries will end up in `llvm/Debug` and are a lot slower than the release binaries (which you get when running `./configure --enable-optimized`).
+The resulting libraries and binaries will end up in `llvm/Debug+Asserts` and are a lot slower than the release binaries (which you get when running `./configure --enable-optimized`).

 You can find more information in clang's [official getting started guide](http://clang.llvm.org/get_started.html).
-By the way, if you're using Time Machine, you probably want to emit the llvm folder from your backup -- else, 700mb get backed up every time you update and recompile llvm and clang.
+By the way, if you're using Time Machine, you probably want to omit the llvm folder from your backup -- else, 700mb get backed up every time you update and recompile llvm and clang.

 XXX: [Browse clang source](https://llvm.org/svn/llvm-project/cfe/trunk/).